randallli/randallli.github.io/aboutme.md

 ## My story

-I am rebooting some old game ideas that I have had before.
-Ping me at <subscribe@tripleli.com> if you are interested in hearing the latest developments.
+I am rebooting some old game ideas that I have had before ([Insider Fruit Trading](https://TripleLi.com/fruit), and [Last Cupful](https://TripleLi.com/cup)).
+Sign up for the [newsletter](https://TripleLi.com/newsletter) if you are interested in hearing the latest developments.
+Or ping me at <about@tripleli.com>.

 ### Worked @ Google for 8+ years
 Took a break from making games while working at Google.